wendikristine/usdrcg.github.io/lawrence-information/about-lawrence.md

 Lawrence runs the CentOS Linux operating system and is made up of over 2,000 CPU cores, including systems with 1.5TB of memory, GPU accelerators, and over 400TB of shared high-speed data storage accessible via a 56Gb FDR Infiniband network.
 Lawrence has an estimated performance of over 60TFLOPS.

-The hardwear specifications for Lawrence vary by node and are as follows:
+The hardware specifications for Lawrence vary by node and are as follows:

 **node01-node80**